 No Dubrovnik City Guide would be complete without mentioning Game of Thrones!
 The town is home to some of the most iconic landscapes featured on the HBO series.
-Fanatics won’t want to miss the Dubrovnik City Walls, Fort Lawrence, Fort Minceta and Rector’s Palace – as these are the town’s most iconic landscapes featured in the popular HBO series!
+Fanatics won’t want to miss the Dubrovnik City Walls, Fort Lawrence, Fort Minceta, and Rector’s Palace.
 Avid fans can take part in a Game of Thrones Walking Tour to soak up the scenes in person.

 What to Eat in Dubrovnik

 With its stunning seaside location, you can naturally expect plenty of seafood treats to be the stars of Dubrovnik’s culinary scene.
 You can get the fresh catch of the day all throughout the city.
 You’ll find an abundance of mussels, tuna, and squid ink risotto on most menus around town.
 To pair with the fresh seafood, there is nothing better than a glass of wine – and Dubrovnik’s regional grapes serve up some delicious reds and whites.
 Discover all the authentic flavors of Dubrovnik with this incredible food tour.
 Or head beyond the city for an indulgent Private Oyster & Wine Tasting Tour along Peljesac Peninsula, which departs from Dubrovnik.

 Where to Stay in Dubrovnik

-Dubrovnik’s unique magic is found within its ancient city walls, so this is where you’ll want to stay to truly experience the city.
+Dubrovnik’s unique magic is embedded within its ancient city walls, this is where you’ll want to stay to truly experience the city.
 Your hotel options are quite limited though – so book in advance.
 The boutique Hotel Stari Grad has a splendid rooftop terrace, houses only eight rooms, and is one of the city’s most sought-after accommodations.
-For a true local experience, you can easily find apartments and other short-term rentals within the city walls.
+For a truly local experience, you can easily find apartments and other short-term rentals within the city walls.
 If you prefer a quieter escape, head a little outside the city.
-The Lapad Bay Suburb is an excellent alternative to Dubrovnik’s bustling old town – its here you’ll find the sleek Hotel Kompas Dubrovnik – a minimalist designer’s dream located right on the beach!
+The Lapad Bay Suburb is an excellent alternative to Dubrovnik’s bustling old town – here you’ll find the sleek Hotel Kompas Dubrovnik – a minimalist designer’s dream located right on the beach!
 For a more in-depth exploration, l read our guide on Where To Stay In Dubrovnik.